Treasury Sec. Yellen says economy shows no signs of recession

 “This is not an economy that is in recession,” Yellen told moderator Chuck Todd on NBC’s “Meet the Press.”

-Businesses and consumers are seeing the economy slow after a rapid growth spurt last year, which brought the labor market back to life after the COVID-19 pandemic, the secretary said.
+The secretary said that businesses and consumers are seeing the economy slow after a rapid growth spurt last year, which brought the labor market back to life after the COVID-19 pandemic.
 But this transitional slowdown is “necessary and appropriate” given the rapid changes.

 “You don’t see any of the signs.
 Now, a recession is a broad-based contraction that affects many sectors of the economy.
 We just don’t have that,” Yellen said, but she acknowledged the impacts of uncommonly high inflation numbers.